sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 ![Metabolic pathway of THC after inhalation][4]Metabolic pathway of THC after inhalation

 The biological pathway through the lungs typically results in a steep increase of delta-9-THC in the bloodstream within 10 minutes of consumption.
 11-OH-THC peaks slightly later, at around 15 minutes.
 After that, levels of both psychoactive molecules decrease sharply until, after 12 hours, their concentration falls under the detectable limit of 0.5 ng/ml.
 The second and non-psychoactive metabolite 11-COOH-THC peaks more than one hour after consumption and circulates in the bloodstream for a long time.
-In the quoted study it took 168 hours, i.e. 7 days, to fall under the detectable limit.[[2]][5]
+In the quoted study it took 168 hours, i.e. 7 days, to fall under the detectable limit.[^blood-cannabinoids]

 ### Ingestion

 When ingested, delta-9-THC enters the bloodstream through the walls of the stomach and intestines.
-Tests with radiolabeled delta-9-THC molecules show this process to be highly effective, with 90-95% of delta-9-THC molecules being absorbed, depending on the carrier medium.[[3]][6] When absorbed gastrointestinally, delta-9-THC travels first to the liver where most of it&nbsp;is eliminated or metabolized before it has ever had a chance to activate a receptor.
+Tests with radiolabeled delta-9-THC molecules show this process to be highly effective, with 90-95% of delta-9-THC molecules being absorbed, depending on the carrier medium.[^pharmacokinetics] When absorbed gastrointestinally, delta-9-THC travels first to the liver where most of it is eliminated or metabolized before it has ever had a chance to activate a receptor.
 After this first pass through the liver, the remaining delta-9-THC and both its metabolites get to the heart and from there into circulation.
 Delta-9-THC and 11-OH-THC reach the brain simultaneously.

 ![Metabolic-Pathway-Stomach][7]Metabolic pathway of THC after ingestion